 Given the length of senior faculty recruitment seasons across schools and colleges, a distinct process is in place for the nomination of external candidates.
-Deans may nominate external candidates through the NCID online portal on a rolling basis until April 1, 2020.
+Deans may nominate external candidates through the NCID online portal which will be reviewed on a rolling basis until April 1, 2020.
 Complete nominations for external candidates consist of:

 - a detailed statement of nomination from the Dean detailing the candidate’s qualifications for the UDSTP and the unit’s commitment to provide at least one semester leave for NCID Faculty Fellow in-residence status, as well as

 - the candidate’s CV.

 Award for Research and Professional Development.
 Individuals appointed as University Diversity & Social Transformation Professors will hold this appointment for five years (renewable).
 The provost’s office will award each Unievrsity Diversity & Social Transformation Professor $20,000 per year for their first five years as a UDST professor.
-These funds may be used to support a range of activities related to their scholarly and professional work (including summer salary).
+These funds may be used to support a range of activities related to their scholarly and professional work.
 Awardees are able to renew their UDSTP and their NCID Faculty Fellow status beyond the initial five-year funded period, however the award funds are non-renewable after the first five-year appointment.
 These renewal appointments will also be for a five-year period.